Writing Great Dialogue (Part 4):

 But do be aware that many writers misuse these devices—delivering lengthy, rambling synopses of some plot-specific tidbit.
 As a reader, deluged with such a vapid delivery, I’ll glaze over after the first paragraph and either quickly peruse or skip the rest.
 Realize that you’re distancing the reader from both plot-tension and character nuance.
 So if you feel you must use mass media as a plot device, use it sparingly.

-…..I thumbed the remote, hoping to catch the last quarter of the Celtics game while I polished off the remnants of a quickly-warming six pack of Rolling Rock.
+…..I thumbed the remote, hoping to catch the last half of the Celtics game while I polished off the remnants of a quickly-warming six pack of Rolling Rock.
 I wanted to wash away the last vestiges of Mrs. Patterson’s troubles, and drinking myself into a stupor was a time-honored option.
 But the TV blinked on and there was Mrs. Patterson herself—an old photograph anyway—brooding above a Breaking News crawler.

 So, sure, feel free to insinuate a news source (TV, radio or newspaper) to push your plot forward—but make such an emotionless intrusion relevant to your character, who then makes it relevant to the reader.
 In this case, my crusty PI takes over and brings the story quickly back into his own POV, where hopefully the reader is quite comfortable by now.
 Now you can add a few additional plot-points (mascaraing, perhaps, as character-building) as well…